-Numerous misconceptions and myths about addiction are accepted as fact.
-This is troublesome because knowing what addiction is and isn’t can be crucial for understanding how to best deal with it.
+Numerous misconceptions and myths about substance use disorders are accepted as fact.
+This is troublesome because knowing what substance use disorders are and not can be crucial for understanding how to best deal with the disease.

-Tully Hill is a chemical dependency treatment center.
+Tully Hill is a substance use disorder treatment center.
 Our goal is to help patients achieve and maintain sobriety and live healthy, productive lives.
-We’ve put together this list as a resource to help anyone who is struggling with addiction or knows someone who is struggling with addiction.
+We’ve put together this list as a resource to help anyone who is struggling with a substance use disorder or knows someone who is struggling with a substance use disorder.

 Proper medical care and clinical treatment by trained professionals makes it possible for people to recover from alcoholism, substance abuse and other drug addictions.
 Every recovery is different, as treatment is individualized for each person.
-Identifying factors that led to addiction is crucial, as is using the correct treatment plan to help addicts remedy their addiction.
+Identifying factors that led to the substance use disorder is crucial, as is using the correct treatment plan to help those suffering remedy their substance use disorder.

 #9 – It’s More Than Alcohol and/or Drugs